budak7273/CDFPlugin-Manipulate/README.md

 # CDFPlugin-Manipulate
 ##### Made by Rob and Mason
-Since the Mathematica CDF plugin is no longer supported, we have replicated some of the functionality in a Manipulate.
-Intended for use in CDF files, the Notebook (except that already has the functionality this provides), or a system such as U of I Courseware.
+Since the Mathematica CDF plugin is no longer supported, we have replicated the ability to move the camera around and zoom in on the output of Mathematica plots.
+Intended for use in CDF files, the Notebook, or a system such as U of I Courseware.

 # Use It Now!
 Copy the contents of one of the following into your Input Box.
 That's it - you're set!